 The whole process has been full of visual surprises, beginning with winding the warp.
 For our samples, we wound a warp with two alternating colors.
 I chose black and white for maximum contrast.
 On the left, below, is the cross with my counting thread.
 You can see the separation of the white and black layers.
 On the right is the warp as I was beaming on.
 The alternating black and white ends get sorted into their respective layers when they go through the lease sticks.
 In the section of the warp that hasn’t yet been beamed on there is a cool transition between where they alternate and where they become separated.
 I warp back to front, so this un-separated section is in the front of the loom.

 Every year I have problems with cabbage white caterpillars eating holes in my woad.
 Some years are worse than others.
 The caterpillars are hard to spot and pick off because they are the exact same color as the leaves, or more precisely, the veins.
 The butterflies are very pretty, of course, because they are butterflies.
-I have not been able to get a good photo of a cabbage white butterfly (same problem as my earlier bee post), but click on the link above to see some great ones.
+I have not been able to get a good photo of a cabbage white butterfly (same problem as my earlier bee post), but click on the link above to see some great ones (12/22/2023 Edited to add, the original link stopped working.
+The new link to UMass Extension is informative but doesn’t have a lot of images.).
 And the butterflies don’t do any harm, per se.
 It’s the caterpillars, or cabbage worms, that are the problem.

 Here’s a photo of a particularly small and innocuous-looking one sitting on my woad: